ptahproject/ptah/docs/interactive.rst

 load and load_parents

-These two functions can be found in ptah_cms.node.load and ptah_cms.node.load_parents.
+These two functions can be found in ptah.cms.node.load and ptah.cms.node.load_parents.
 This API is useful when you want to work with heirarchies or security.

 First lets show non-initialized node
   >>> p=Session.query(Content).filter_by(title='Manually created').first()